fcollonval/jupyter-project/README.md

 #### Git integration

-If the [`jupyterlab-git`](https://github.com/jupyterlab/jupyterlab-git) optional extension is installed when creating a project, it will be initialized as a git repository.
+If the [`jupyterlab-git`](https://github.com/jupyterlab/jupyterlab-git) optional extension is installed, the following features/behaviors are to be expected:

+- When creating a project, it will be initialized as a git repository and a first commit with all produced files will be carried out.
+- When the git HEAD changes (branch changes, pull action,...), the conda environment will be updated if the `environment.yml` file changed.

 ### Full configuration